Why Hire Veterans?

 Employers looking to hire veterans as their go-to source for filling positions will find that they are already well ahead of the game.

 LOW COST PER HIRE

 Why?
 Those intangible qualities mentioned above result in a shorter learning curve, even if a veteran is placed in a new role.
-Furthermore, working with a veteran recruiting firm such as RecruitMilitary can make the selection process go even faster, with access to a large pool of veteran talent -- the sourcing equivalent of “one-stop shopping.”
-These firms provide access to veterans in a variety of ways, including veteran job fairs; veteran resume database searches; email and newsletter targeting; and search by on-site recruiters filling specific job orders.
+Furthermore, working with a veteran recruiting firm such as RecruitMilitary may make the selection process go even faster, with access to a large pool of veteran talent -- the sourcing equivalent of “one-stop shopping.”
+These firms also provide access to veterans in a variety of ways, including veteran job fairs; veteran resume database searches; email and newsletter targeting; and search by on-site recruiters filling specific job orders.

 PUBLIC RELATIONS BENEFITS.